Schofield Normal and Industrial School

 Schofield Normal and Industrial School was a school for African Americans in Aiken, South Carolina.
 It is now a public middle school.
+It is part of the Reconstruction Era National Historic Network of Reconstruction Era history.
+Alumni include Matilda Evans who became the first female African American doctor licensed in South Carolina.
+It became the public Martha Schofield High School before integration and later a middle school that remains open was also named for Martha Schofield.

 The school was founded by the Freedmen's Bureau in 1866.
 Martha Schofield, a Quaker from Pennsylvania became its superintendent.
 It became a boarding school and taught trades and trained teachers.
 It was merged into the public school system in 1952.
 It was integrated in the 1960s and became a middle school.

 Isaac Fisher taught at the school.
 Nick Aaron Ford taught at the school.

 Martha Schofield was also a political activist.
 She wrote to her sister on school stationery.

 Sanford P. Brady, an alumnus of the school, became its first African American superintendent.
 A belltower from the school that topped its Carter Hall is extant.
 A historical marker commemorates the school's history.
 Friends Historical Library of Swarthmore College has a collection of papers from the school.
 The school is part of the Reconstruction Era National Historic Network.